arthmoeros/artifacter-cli/README.md

 # ![qsdt-logo](https://raw.githubusercontent.com/arthmoeros/qsdt-ui/master/src/assets/img/rsz_qsdt-logo.png)@qsdt/cli

-### Command Line Interface for qsdt
+### Command Line Interface for QSDT

 #### What's this? - Intro
-This a Command Line Interface utility that connects to a running qsdt Web API and provides artifact generation through a CLI.
+This a Command Line Interface utility that connects to a running QSDT Web API and provides artifact generation through a CLI.
 It follows a similar workflow as @qsdt/ui

 #### How do I use this? - Install and options
 A global install via npm is suggested, like this: